Conjunctive Queries With Self-Joins, Towards a Fine-Grained Complexity Analysis: Full Conjunctive Queries and Constant Delay

+The reader may verify that the encoding used to prove the hardness of $q_5$ does not work for $q_{11}$ as the spikes make bigger images.
+With this encoding, there would be one solution per path of distance two in $G$, and so the triangles might be detected only after quadratic time, which does not contradict \sparsehyperclique.

+\end{toappendix} The spikes of $q_{11}$ make it so that all cycle edges appear in an acyclic image.
+This can be used to devise an efficient algorithm as we explain next.

-Consider now the query $q_2$ depicted next to $q_1$ in \cref{figure-blowfish-spikes}.
-The reader can verify that the encoding used for $q_1$ does not work for $q_2$ because the spikes induce more images (hence more solutions in $q_2(D)$).
-In particular, there would be one solution per path of distance two in $G$, and there are too many of those for the reduction to work.
-It turns out that the new images induced by the spikes can be used to enumerate $q_2$ with constant delay after a linear preprocessing time.
-For this, we will make use of the top and left images of $q_2$ as depicted by \cref{figure-qtwo}.
-Both the top and left images are acyclic and free-connex and can therefore be enumerated with constant delay after a linear preprocessing time.
-We start by enumerating the solutions of the top image.
-During the enumeration, we maintain a table whose entries are tuples of size four returning a list of pairs.
-To any solution $(a,b,c,d,e,f)$ of the top image, where $a$ is the value of the leftmost variable and then we go clockwise, we add the pair $(d,e)$ to the table at the entry $(a,b,c,f)$.
-In the meantime, we output the solution to $q_2$ induced by this image.
-Once we are done with the top image, we start the enumeration of the left image.
-To any solution $(a,b,c,d,e,f)$ of the left image, where $a$ is the value of the top variable and then we go counter-clockwise, we output the solution to $q_2$ induced by this image.
-Moreover, for all pair $(u,v)$ in the table for the entry $(c,b,a,f)$, the tuple $(a,b,c,d,e,f,v,u)$ is a solution for the central circle of $q_2$.
-We can then go through all edges outgoing from $e$ and all edges incoming to $v$ to get a result to $q_2$ in constant delay.
-Altogether, we get a constant delay algorithm that outputs all solutions to $q_2$, possibly twice.
-We conclude using the Cheater's Lemma.
+\begin{example} Consider $q_{11}$ and its images of \cref{figure-qtwo}.
+The top and left images can be enumerated with linear preprocessing and constant delay as they are acyclic and free-connex.
+We start by enumerating the solutions of the left image, {and maintain a lookup table as follows}.
+To any solution $(a,b,c,d,e,f)$ of the left image, we add the pair $(d,e)$ to the table at the entry $(a,b,c,f)$.
+We output the solution $(a,b,c,d,e,d,c,b,f,b)$ induced by this image.
+Once we are done with the left image, we start the enumeration of the top image.
+To any solution $(a,b,c,d,e,f)$ of the top image, we output the solution $(a,b,c,b,a,f,e,f,b,d)$ induced by this image.
+Moreover, for every pair $(u,v)$ in the table for the entry $(a,b,c,d)$, the tuple $(a,b,c,u,v,d,e,f)$ is a solution for the main loop.
+We go through all edges outgoing from $v$ and all edges incoming to $e$ to get a solution to $q_{11}$ in constant delay.
+Altogether, we get a constant delay algorithm that outputs all solutions to $q_{11}$, possibly $3$ times.
+We remove the duplicates using the Cheater's Lemma. \end{example}

-The last two queries of \cref{figure-blowfish-spikes} are more complex.
-Notice that they differ only in the direction of one spike.
+We show next that $q_{12}$ can also be efficiently solved even though it does not have acyclic images covering all edges of the main loop.